Isco 1.9x Anamorphic Lens (Includes Full Clamp Kits)

-- Includes a CineMorph or Flare / Streak Filter of your choice or Shipping Upgrade. (email us after purchasing to specify your choice).
+- Includes a FREE Filter of your choice (SELECT FROM HERE) - Email us after purchasing to specify your choice

-These lenses are from the newest batches released from Isco Optics Germany.
-Actual lens may vary slightly physically from the lenses in the photographs above, but the inner optics sharpness, clarity and anamorphic squeeze strength remain the same.
+These lenses are from the last batch released by Isco Optics Germany which are no longer made.
+Actual lens may vary slightly from the lenses in the photographs above or have slight cosmetic defects on the body and or optical glass, but this will NOT affect the functioning or image in any way.
+The optical sharpness, clarity and anamorphic squeeze strength are sharp and like new.

-Identical to the lens in Kit B, but this lens has a slightly larger back end making it a little more heavier.
-In total the lens weighs just over 1 lb, so no rail supports are necessary unless you plan to use longer and heavier SLR lenses.
+Weighs just over 1 lb, so no rail supports are necessary unless you plan to use with longer and or heavier SLR lenses.

 - Includes Anamorphic Clamp Kit for mounting to DSLR and SLR Lenses.

-- Guaranteed to focus smooth and sharp, unlike other sellers there are no surprises here.
+- Guaranteed to focus and be sharp, unlike other sellers that offer highly flawed lenses.

 GREAT FOR USE ON 60mm and closer for APS-C crop Cameras like 7D, 60D, GH3 GH4, t2i, 550D, Blackmagic, Red, etc. Or 85mm and Higher on Full Frame Cameras like the 5D, 6D, 1D, Nikon D610, D800, etc.